Driver guilty on all counts in Scout's death

 Driver Thomas Murphy guilty on all counts in Scout's death

-A jury on Wednesday convicted a Holbrook man of aggravated vehicular homicide for driving into a group of Boy Scouts hiking on the side of a road in Manorville, killing a 12-year-old.
+A Holbrook man was found guilty Wednesday of killing a 12-year-old boy when he drove into a group of Boy Scouts on the side of a Manorville road, concluding a trial marked by the emotional testimony and courtroom presence of the boy's family.

 A jury of seven men and five women announced the guilty verdict just after 2:22 p.m. of all nine charges against Thomas Murphy, 60, for his role in the horrific Sept.
 30, 2018, crash on David Terry Road.
 Prosecutors said Murphy was drunk at the time of the crash.